When to visit the vet?

 Causes

-From a scientific point of view, CMO is characterized by a non-inflammatory proliferation of new bone tissue, which mainly affects the mandible, but can also affect other skull bones.
-Histologically, an irregular bone structure is evident with increased bone resorption and new bone formation, leading to enlargement and thickening of the bone.
+Scientifically speaking, CMO is characterized by a non-inflammatory proliferation of new bone tissue, which primarily affects the lower jaw but can also involve other skull bones.
+Histologically, it shows an irregular bone structure with increased bone resorption and new bone formation, leading to an enlargement and thickening of the bone.

-Some researchers suspect that hormonal changes during the growth phase of dogs may have an influence on the development of CMO.
-Infections or immune reactions have also been discussed as possible triggers, but there is no reliable scientific evidence for this to date.
+Some researchers suggest that hormonal changes during the dogs’ growth phase could influence the development of CMO.
+Infections or immune reactions have also been discussed as possible triggers, but there is currently no reliable scientific evidence for this.

 Symptoms